ifedorenko/incrementalbuild-tutorial/TUTORIAL.md

 ---

 `BasicBuildContext` can also be used to implement better-than-nothing wrapper around builder logic that is not possible or not practical to implement as fine-grained incremental builders.

-Here is skeleton `Mojo#execute()` method that shows how to provide coarse-grained incremental build wrapper for thirdparty `BlackBox` builder.
+Here is skeleton `Mojo#execute()` method that shows how to provide coarse-grained incremental build wrapper for thirdparty `BlackBoxBuilder` builder.

     // (1) register all inputs with the build context for (File input : inputs) {